Start Your Colorado LLC in just a Few Minutes

 The first section talks about the business registration process, while the section describes important steps that you must take after registering your company.
 These steps include critical requirements such as getting an EIN and opening a bank account, etc. The post-registration process, explained in the second section, is as important as registering the company because it will allow you to streamline your business process.

-a) Name Availability
+a) Name availability

-b) Submission of Article of Organization
+b) Submission of Articles of Organization

 c) Securing your business account